 Are penguin populations declining?

 Many penguin populations are declining, though the picture varies by species.
 African penguin numbers have dropped by more than 95% over the past century.
 Chinstrap penguin colonies on some Antarctic islands have shrunk by over 75% since the 1970s.
 Emperor penguins face projected population declines of up to 80% by 2100 under high-warming scenarios.
 However, some species are stable or increasing — gentoo penguins have expanded their range southward as temperatures rise, and king penguin populations on some sub-Antarctic islands have grown.
-Overall, 10 of 18 species show declining population trends.
+Overall, a majority of living penguin species show declining or mixed population trends.

 Related Species